Metropolis (1927 film): The Complete Metropolis (2010)

 In 2005, Australian historian and politician Michael Organ had examined a print of the film in the National Film Archive of New Zealand.
 Organ discovered that the print contained scenes missing from other copies of the film.
 After hearing of the discovery of the Argentine print of the film and the restoration project, Organ contacted the German restorers; the New Zealand print contained 11 missing scenes and featured some brief pieces of footage that were used to restore damaged sections of the Argentine print.
-It is believed that the New Zealand and Argentine prints were all sourced from the same master.
-The newly discovered footage was used in the restoration project.
+It is believed that the New Zealand and Argentine prints were from the same master.
+The discovered footage was used in the restoration project.
 The Argentine print was in poor condition and required considerable restoration before it was re-premiered in February 2010.
 Two short sequences, depicting a monk preaching and a fight between Rotwang and Fredersen, were damaged beyond repair.
 Title cards describing the action were inserted by the restorers to compensate.
 The Argentine print revealed new scenes that enriched the film's narrative complexity.
 The characters of Josaphat, the Thin Man, and 11811 appear throughout the film and the character Hel is reintroduced.

-The 2010 restoration was premiered on 12 February 2010 at the Berlin Friedrichstadtpalast.
+The new restoration premiered 12 February 2010 at the Berlin Friedrichstadtpalast.
 Huppertz's score was performed by the Berlin Radio Symphony Orchestra, conducted by Frank Strobel, who also re-recorded it for theatrical and home video release.
 The performance was a gala screening as part of the 60th Berlinale and had several simultaneous screenings.
 It was also shown on an outdoor screen at Berlin's Brandenburg Gate, as well as at the Alte Oper in Frankfurt am Main.
 The Brandenburg Gate screening was also telecast live by the Arte network.
-The North American premiere took place at the 2010 TCM Classic Film Festival in Mann's Chinese Theatre in Los Angeles on 25 April 2010.
-The restoration has a running time of 148 minutes (or nearly 2.5 hours) and was released internationally on various DVD and Blu-ray editions beginning in 2010.
+The North American premiere took place at the TCM Classic Film Festival at Mann's Chinese Theatre in Los Angeles on 25 April 2010.
+The restoration has a running time of 148 minutes (nearly 2.5 hours) and was released internationally in various DVD and Blu-ray editions.